 Below is the abstract of the submitted manuscript that summarizes the collective findings:

-Across the three databases, there were between 12,023-80,986 new users of canagliflozin; the unadjusted incidence rates of AP (per 1000 person-years) were between 1.5-2.2 for canagliflozin and 1.1-6.6 for other AHAs.
+Results: Across the three databases, there were between 12,023-80,986 new users of canagliflozin; the unadjusted incidence rates of AP (per 1000 person-years) were between 1.5-2.2 for canagliflozin and 1.1-6.6 for other AHAs.
 The risk of AP was generally similar for new users of canagliflozin compared with new users of glucagon-like peptide-1 receptor agonists, dipeptidyl peptidase-4 inhibitors, sulfonylureas, thiazolidinediones, insulin, and other AHAs, with no consistent between-treatment differences observed across databases.
 Intent-to-treat and sensitivity analysis findings were qualitatively consistent with on-treatment findings.
+After multiplicity adjustment using the Hochberg method, none of the p-values reached statistical significance at the p < 0.05 level.

 Below are links for study-related artifacts that have been made available as part of this study: